dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 Bar --- A
 Bar --- B
 ```

-We do not want to link files `A.fs` and `B.fs` because they share a namespace.
-For that reason, the namespace nodes `Foo` and `Bar` don't contain any files in the Trie.
+Note that the `Foo` and `Bar` namespaces do not link to any files.

-We avoid links introducing unnecessary links by this.
-However, this can lead to following situation:
+However, this can lead to type-checking errors.
+Consider the following:

 `X.fs`
 ```fsharp